-If you’re like me then you have a dream to become financially independent- it’s an admirable goal.
+If you’re like me, then you have a dream to become financially independent- it’s an admirable goal.
 But why do so few people actually become financially independent in New Zealand?

 Financial independence doesn’t happen overnight- and that’s where the problem lies.

-It takes a detailed plan and years of willingness to commit to the plan before you will financially become financially independent in New Zealand and any other country around the world.
+It takes a detailed plan and years of willingness to commit to the plan before you financially become financially independent in New Zealand and any other country around the world.
 There’s no instant gratification involved- and that’s hard in our ever-increasing fast-paced world.

 1. Sacrifice Today for the future